GA-repos/React_State_and_Props/README.md

 In computer science terms, we descibe systems as stateful if they are designed to remember preceding events or user interactions; the remembered information is called the **state** of the system.

 So far in this program, we used an imperative model of programming.
 React uses a declarative style of programming. **_Declarative programming_** is like describing a picture, whereas **_imperative programming_** is like a set of instructions for painting that picture.
 React enables us to design views for each **state** in our application, and it handles efficiently updating and rendering views when our data changes.

-## Class-based Components
+## Class-based vs. Function Components with Hooks

-In order to use state in a React component, we need to use a different syntax for our component.
-Fortunately, it's a syntax that you've seen before.
-Stateful components use ES6 **class** syntax.
+In order to use state in a React component, there are two different syntaxes that can be used:

-Let's change up the state of our App component so it can be a stateful component together.
+1. ES6 **class** syntax
+1. Function components with hooks

+There are differences in the way each of these behaves and looks.
+Originally when React was created there was only class syntax.
+Over the years, as React became more comprehensive and the base grew, some challenges with this syntax became more evident.
+For one, it's harder to test using test automation tools that existed in the industry and it was also harder for humans to reason about class-based components.
+As a result, the React team and community rethought the approach and came up with **Hooks** as an alternative.

+Hooks were introduced in version 16.8 in February 2019.
+Today, much of the new code that is written in React uses hooks, but there's **a lot** of legacy code (and tutorials) that still exists using the class syntax, and some people still prefer to write their new code using it.
+We're going to focus on hooks in this program because most people find it a lot easier to work with and learn.

+### We Do: Add State to a Component

 ### We Do: Class Components